 Ohio’s Amish country will transport you away from your normal routine and into a different time and place entirely.
 The town of Millersburg is at the heart of Amish country and has a lot to see and do.
-Millersburg is only about an hour and a half from Cleveland.
+Millersburg is only about an hour and a half from the big-city attractions in Cleveland.
 There’s a historic downtown to explore, and Heini’s Cheese Chalet offers dozens of samples from cheese made locally from Amish dairy farms.
 Other nearby towns to visit and learn about Amish culture are Dover, Walnut Creek, Wooster, and Berlin.
 Many of the lodging options are in Berlin and Walnut Creek.
 While you’re in this region, don’t miss shops like Amish Door Furniture, Coblentz Chocolate, Homestead Furniture, and the Broad Run Cheesehouse.
 The Amish Country Theater’s 325-seat theater hosts a fun variety show with live music that’s worth checking out too.

 New England Charm in Granville (Hotel Prices & Photos)